cetanu/sender_policy_flattener/README.md

 --------

 We had a problem in our organisation that caused our SPF records to become invalid:

-When customers computers were querying our SPF records, there were more than 10 after following all of the `include:` remarks.
+When customers computers were querying our SPF records, there were more than 10 lookups required after following all of the `include:` remarks.

 Solution?

-Query them all! and give back just the IP addresses.
+Query them ourselves, and create a much more condense list of SPF records.

 How do I use it?
 ----------------